 38) You can proudly say greetings and salutations in multiple languages, but you say them in the wrong countries.

 39) You use flights to catch up on movies.

 40) WhatsApp is your default texting app.

 41) You have a token local in your crew.

-42) When you see the month and date is written, you have to really think if the date is written first or the month.
+42) When seeing the month and date is written, you have to really think if the date is written first or is it the month.

 43) You go into ultra hoarder mode, when you’re in a country where you can get certain items (food, toiletries, clothing brands, etc) that you can’t get in your current country.